parklize/Academic-Learning-Resources/README.md

 <br/>

 # How to develop your academic career
+* [How to Have a Bad Career in Research/Academia Pre-PhD and Post-PhD (including How to Give a Bad Talk)](https://www.youtube.com/watch?v=Pbdo-ozuOug) - EECS Colloquium - Prof. David Patterson
 * [From PhD to Professor: Advice for Landing Your First Academic Position](https://www.themuse.com/advice/from-phd-to-professor-advice-for-landing-your-first-academic-position)
 * [How to write a killer cover letter for a postdoctoral application](https://www.asbmb.org/asbmb-today/careers/091713/writing-cover-letter-for-postdoctoral-application)
 * [Professorships: Academic Trajectory and Tips for Applicants](https://www.linkedin.com/pulse/professorships-academic-trajectory-tips-applicants-john-breslin/)